19 zip codes·Updated June 2026

-City and county are literally separate governments here — different tax rates, different tenant laws, different everything.
-Once you navigate that, it's an affordable cash flow market with solid rent-to-price ratios.
-The learning curve is just steeper than most.
+City and county are separate governments in St. Louis.
+Different tax rates, different tenant laws, different everything.
+Once you sort that out, it's an affordable cash flow market with solid rent-to-price ratios.
+The learning curve is steeper than most.

 Median Asking Rent